KinotiMwenda/Personal-Projects/README.md

 # Personal-Projects
-This repository will contain be the first portfolio of Data Analysis projects that I do in my free time to satisfy my curiosity.
+This repository will contain a portfolio of Data Analysis projects I do in my free time to satisfy my curiosity.
-The topics of interest ranging from astronomy, economics, social sciences, meteorology, and so much more.
+The topics of interest ranging from astronomy, economics, social sciences, and meteorology, to so much more.
-It will involve AI, machine learning, stastistical methods, mathematical modelling.
+It will involve AI, machine learning, statistical methods, and mathematical modeling.